dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot standby configurations.

 4. Shared Assets Directory

-dotCMS requires a network share or NAS that shares the contents of the assets directory (/dotserver/tomcat-8.0.18/webapps/ROOT/assets) across all nodes in the cluster.
-If your assets directory exists in a different location, it can be configured by setting the
+dotCMS requires a network share or NAS that shares the contents of the assets directory across all nodes in the cluster.
+In a clustered dotCMS system, you should configure the path to your assets by setting the

 5. (Optional) Sharing OSGi Plugin Directories